What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 We then headed north to the residential district of Vasastan, to the Observatorielunden observatory for a superb 360° view of the city.
 For lunch, we had noted a great pizzeria that was closed.
 Instead, we found a very good bakery next door with great salads and sandwiches, which we enjoyed in a lovely playground.
 This makes it possible to have a 2-in-1 meal + playtime!

-To digest and during our daughter’s nap – for those of you who have been following us for a while, of course – we took an organized tour of Gamla Stan, Stockholm’s old town.
+To digest and during our daughter’s nap – for those of you who have been following us for a while, of course – we took an organized tourof Gamla Stan, Stockholm’s historic center.
 This district is home to the Royal Palace and the Changing of the Guard, the famous Stortorget square with its colorful facades, and Stockholm’s smallest street.

 At the end of the tour, we recommend a visit to the Nobel Museum.
-This quick tour will take you through the history of the Nobel Prize and its various winners.
+This quick tour will enable you to learn more about the history of the Nobel Prize and its various winners.

 We ended our busy day at the Royal Library Park, with its fruit trees and children’s playground Humlegårdens parklek.
 This garden is a haven of peace and nature in the heart of the city.
+We also took time out to observe the magnificent Royal Opera House and enter the Östermalm Food Market.
 We walked almost 12 km.

 D2 Discover two small havens of peace, on the islands of Djurgården and Södermalm

 For our second day in the Swedish capital, we headed for the island of Djurgården: Stockholm’s museum island.
-We advise you to opt for the Go City Stockholm Pass, which pays for itself as soon as you visit your third museum.
+We recommend you opt for the Go City Stockholm Pass, which pays for itself after your third museum visit.

 We started with the Vasa shipwreck museum, not to be missed during your stay.
 Then we went to Stockholm’s open-air museum, Skansen.
 It’s a little concentrate of Sweden.
-If it’s raining or too cold, you can fall back on the Swedish disco group ABBA’s museum or the Viking Museum, located right next door, to delve into Swedish history.
+If it’s raining or too cold, you can head for the Swedish disco group ABBA’ s museum or the Viking museum, located right next door, to delve into Swedish history.

 Then for lunch, we headed to the Södermalm district to try the Swedish dumplings.
 This is one of our favorite Stockholm neighborhoods, full of trees and flowers.

 To round off our busy day, we took the boat (included with your transport tickets) or your multi-stop bus and/or boat ticket.
-Then we grabbed a burger to go for dinner.
+Then we opted for a takeaway burger for dinner.

 D3 Set sail in the Stockholm archipelago and discover its subway stations